sanchezi/docAppPhisWSClientR/README.md

 install.packages("phisWSClientR")
 ```

-You can find the phisWSClientR packages [here](https://github.com/sanchezi/phisWSClientR).
+You can find the phisWSClientR package [here](https://github.com/sanchezi/phisWSClientR).

 How to use this documentation App?